QuentinRa/blog.quentinra.dev/info/ocaml/basic/exercises.md

   in check_number number
 ;;</code></pre>

-As a side note, you already have a operator ``mod`` but it's not working on float.
+As a side note, you already have an operator ``mod`` but it's not working on float variables.
 </blockquote>